 Monitoring

-After initial treatment with pneumatic dilatation, cardiomyotomy, peroral endoscopic myotomy, or botulinum toxin injection, periodic clinical review is recommended to assess the degree of symptom relief.
+After initial treatment with pneumatic dilatation, cardiomyotomy, peroral endoscopic myotomy (POEM), or botulinum toxin injection, periodic clinical review is recommended to assess the degree of symptom relief.
+Patients who undergo POEM should be monitored for GORD.[41]
 Follow-up timed barium studies, oesophageal scintigraphy, or manometry enable objective measurements of treatment response.
 The investigation chosen will depend on local resources and expertise.
 In patients with long-standing achalasia, clinical vigilance, and possibly regular surveillance endoscopy at 3- to 5-year intervals, is needed for prompt recognition of oesophageal malignancy, a rare complication with a poor prognosis.
-However, there is no consensus on how often surveillance endoscopy should be performed.[82]
+However, there is no consensus on how often surveillance endoscopy should be performed.[83]

 Use of this content is subject to our disclaimer